doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP SET CURRENT SHEET` command <!-- REF #method.VP  ET  URRENT  HEET.Summary -->sets the current sheet in `vpAreaName`.
+The `VP SET CURRENT SHEET` command <!-- REF #_method_.VP  ET  URRENT  HEET.Summary -->sets the current sheet in `vpAreaName`.
 The current sheet is the selected sheet in the document.
 <!-- END REF -->

 In `vpAreaName`, pass the name of the 4D View Pro area.